HoangNamDanga/Sports-Ecommerce-Fullstack/README.md

 To understand the system's data flow, please refer to our schema design:

 ![Database Schema](./Database-schema.png)
-*(Note: Please ensure the image file is uploaded to the root folder)*

 ## 📂 Project Structure
 * `ClientApp24hNews`: Angular Frontend source code.